geohot/twitchcoq/README.md

-# twitchcoq
+# twitchcoq -- a backspace.ai project

-Reimplementing a subset of Coq in Python
+Reimplementing a subset of Coq in Python.

 Just kidding, Coq is too complex.
 We implemented metamath instead.